Placement testing is used to place students into appropriate course levels and determine students' course schedule.

 Academic Support and Disability Accommodations

-Students with a documented disability requiring special accommodations must forward the appropriate documentation to the Center for Academic Support on their campus at least 2 weeks prior to scheduling a placement test in order to ensure that accommodations can be provided.
+Students with a documented disability requiring accommodations must forward the appropriate documentation to the Center for Academic Support/Accessibility Services on their campus at least two weeks prior to scheduling a placement test in order to ensure that accommodations can be provided.
 No accommodations will be allowed unless the required documentation is submitted prior to testing.
 Students who have already participated in placement testing and submit appropriate documentation will have the opportunity to retest with the accommodations in place.

 Mathematics and English placement tests are required for all new undergraduate students, including transfer students, prior to orientation or attending classes.
 Transfer students may be exempt from mathematics and English placement testing only if Johnson & Wales University has awarded them transfer credit for both degree-specific, first-level mathematics and English courses.

-The university administers ACCUPLACER mathematics and English placement tests to assess students' skills in these areas.
+The university administers Next Generation ACCUPLACER mathematics and English placement tests to assess students' skills in these areas.
 The mathematics test is designed to evaluate skills in relation to those required for college math courses.
-English placement testing includes a sentence skills test which evaluates writing skills.
-The ACCUPLACER exams are computer based tests (CBT) developed by College Board.
+English placement testing includes a writing test which evaluates writing skills.
+The ACCUPLACER exams are computer-based tests (CBT) developed by College Board.

 All of these tests will result in placement into a course rather than in grades of Pass or Fail.

-After acceptance, students will be emailed instructions for completing the required mathematics and English placement testing online with a virtual proctor.
+After acceptance and payment of the reservation fee, students will be emailed instructions for completing the required mathematics and English placement testing online with a virtual proctor.
 Virtual proctoring allows students to take placement tests online in a quiet and distraction-free location, such as home.
-Online testing appointments are available 7 days a week, 24 hours a day, and require no software installs.
+Online testing appointments are available seven days a week, 24 hours a day, and require no software installs.
 All that is needed is a simple webcam, access to the internet and a voucher code that will be provided by the university.
 There is no charge for virtual proctoring or for the ACCUPLACER assessment.
-Students will receive a score report immediately following ACCUPLACER administration, and will also be contacted by an academic counselor from Student Academic & Financial Services 1–2 weeks after they have completed placement testing to discuss their placement and course registration.
+Students will receive a score report immediately following ACCUPLACER administration, and will also be contacted by an academic counselor from Student Academic & Financial Services after they have completed placement testing and prior to their first term of enrollment to discuss their placement and course registration.

 Students requesting to retake their placement exam may do so by contacting Student Academic & Financial Services.
-Students will be allowed 1 retake 30 days after their initial test at no charge.
+Students will be allowed one retake 30 days after their initial test at no charge.

 Visit Testing Services for additional information.

 Modern language placement exams are scheduled at the beginning of each term.
 Students whose placement score indicates they have met a particular level of language proficiency will not be allowed to enroll in that level of the language.
-Students placing out of a required level of a language will be given the option to apply for the Departmental Challenge Examination to earn the language credits (fees apply), or to have the language credits replaced with an arts and sciences elective course.
+Students placing out of a required level of a language will be given the option to take the CLEP exam to earn the language credits (fees apply), or to have the language credits replaced with an arts and sciences elective course.

 For additional information, visit Testing Services.